cysouw/diathesis/text/c10_participle.md

 A similar diathesis for the possessor of an intransitive subject is attested, though it is very rare [cf. @businger2017: 162-163].
 An example is the verb *anschwellen* 'to swell', for which the possessor of the subject [@next a] can be expressed as dative [@next b] and as subject in a *haben+Partizip* construction [@next c].
 In these intransitive examples, it seems even possible to repeat the possessor adnominally [@next d].

 ::: ex
-- Sein Arm schwellt an.
+- Sein Arm schwillt an.
-- Ihm schwellt der Arm an.
+- Ihm schwillt der Arm an.
 - Er hat den Arm angeschwollen.
 - Er hat seinen Arm angeschwollen.
 :::